 Hair brush full of hair product?
 Ergh!
 Time to get rid, or is it…?
-Give it a good old clean by mixing a teaspoon of baking soda with some warm water then give it a good rinse and leave to dry.
+Give it a good old clean by mixing one part baking soda with one part warm water then give it a good rinse and leave to dry.
 Your hairbrush will have a new lease of life.

 11. Extinguisher of grease fires

 If you’ve got grease fire situation going on, do not put water on it.
 If it’s just a little baby grease fire, put baking soda on it in an attempt to extinguish it.
 Oh and you’re probably going to need more than a sprinkling!

 Remember, don’t attempt to tackle any huge blazes on your own.
 We have a fire service for a reason!
 Oh, and here are some helpful tips on kitchen fires and what to do.

 “My heart, it burns!!!!”
 Do you say this often?
 Say it no more (possibly) with a baking soda heartburn remedy.
 Our friend bicarbonate of soda is a natural antacid so could help with heartburn.
 Dissolve a small amount in water and drink it down.